quinn-dougherty/proof-scaling-meeting/docs/hackathon.md

 ---
 sidebar_position: 3
 ---

-# Day two: hackathon and unconference
+# Dec 6: Hackathon and Unconference

-The unconference schedule will be on a whiteboard in the venue
+The unconference schedule will be on a whiteboard in the venue, which begins blank.
+You can begin populating it with sessions during day one.

+Venue opens whenever, lunch served at noon ish, dinner served at 6p, venue closes whenever.

 ## Project ideas